The Application Closed on November 3, 2016. Results will be announced in March, 2017.

 Maximum size in any direction: 1000px

-You may enter up to 60 words of additional description about each image or series of images.
+Image Script: Enter up to 60 words of description about the content of each image or series of images.
+(This information will be reviewed by the panel when your work is viewed.)

-We will not accept CDs of digital images, slides, DVDs, or VHS.
+We will not accept emailed files, CDs of digital images, slides, DVDs, or VHS.

-You may submit up to three (3) videos, each of which can be a maximum of five (5) minutes long.
+You may submit up to three (3) videos, each of which can be a maximum of three (3) minutes long.
 Accepted file types include Mp4, AVI, MOV, MPG.
 Only moving images, i.e. time-based media, video, kinetic art or documentation of performance art, should be submitted as video files.
 Videos of still artwork or documentation of artistic process will not be viewed.

 If titling, crediting, or other important textual information is part of the video, we strongly suggest that it come at the beginning of the video.